 Health Reports and Documents for Excuse

-- If a student misses the final exam (Achievement Test - AT)due to valid medical reasons that are stipulated below, the student is given a make-up exam.
-If a student once again misses the make-up exam due to valid medical reasons, the final grade can be calculated using the common quiz and timed writing grades, provided there are a sufficient amount of such exams to use in the calculation.
+· If a student misses the final exam (Achievement Test - AT) due to valid medical reasons that are stipulated below, the student is given a make-up exam.
+If a student once again misses the make-up exam due to valid medical reasons, the final grade can be calculated using the common quiz and timed writing grades, provided there is a sufficient amount of such exams to use in the calculation.

-- Health reports and other documents for excuse should be submitted to the Student Affairs Representative (Office 515) within three days after the end date of the report and documents.
+· Health reports and other documents for excuse should be submitted to the Student Affairs Representative (Office BZ 09) within three days after the end date of the report and documents.
 Late submitted health reports and documents will not be accepted.
 If the reports submitted to the Student Affairs Representative are in accordance with the “Reports to be submitted in case of an illness,” the reports are submitted to the university physician.